brunoemond/visicon-object/README.md

 - The examples/adjust-visicon-features-modified.lisp file contains annotated and adapted code for the visicon-object class and methods.
 The original code can be found at this logical pathname location: "ACT-R:examples;vision-module;adjust-visicon-features.lisp".

-- The examples folder has two files for a model and visicon-objects of a piano keyboard.
+- The examples folder has two files for a model and visicon-objects.